UWPCE-PythonCert/Py300/source/async.rst

     loop.run_until_complete(say_something())
     loop.close()

-Note that ``asyncio.get_event_loop()`` will create an event loop in teh mian thread if one doesn't exist -- and return the existing loop if one does exist.
+Note that ``asyncio.get_event_loop()`` will create an event loop in the main thread if one doesn't exist -- and return the existing loop if one does exist.
 So you can use it to get the already existing, and maybe running, loop from anywhere.

 This is not a very interesting example -- after all, the coroutine only does one thing and exits out, so the loop simply runs one event and is done.